Artemas Ward: Between wars

 By 1762, Ward returned to Shrewsbury permanently and was named to the Court of Common Pleas.
 In the General Court (the provincial assembly) he, with Samuel Adams and John Hancock, was appointed to the taxation committee.
 On the floor, he was second only to James Otis in speaking out against the acts of parliament in London.
 His prominence in these debates prompted the Royal Governor Francis Bernard to revoke his military commission in 1767.
 At the next election in 1768, Bernard voided the election results for Worcester and banned Ward from the assembly, but this didn't silence him.

-In the growing sentiment favoring rebellion, the 3rd Regiment resigned en masse from British service on October 3, 1774.
+In the growing sentiment favoring rebellion, the 3rd Regiment resigned en masse from Crown service on October 3, 1774.
 They then marched on Shrewsbury to inform Ward that they had unanimously elected him their leader.
 Later that month the governor abolished the assembly.
 The towns of Massachusetts responded by setting up a colony-wide Committee of Safety.
 One of the first actions of the committee was to name Ward as general and commander-in-chief of the colony's militia.